louaaron/CS294_homework/README.md

 ## Homework 1

 The course, up to this point, has covered more basic supervised learning.
 I implemented BC (behavior cloning) and DAgger (Dataset Aggregation), which improved the results (slightly).
 I also experimented with various hyperparameters.

+## Homework 2

+I implemented the policy gradient algorithm and ran some tests on various environments.
+I played with the hyperparameters and saw that my implementation caused the agent's reward to converge to the theoretical value.
+I also implemented GAE (generalized advantage estimation) and compared its results.